rah1809/hotel_booking_dashboard/README.md

 # Hotel Booking Dashboard

-An interactive dashboard built with Streamlit to analyze hotel booking data.
+An interactive dashboard built with Streamlit and Flask to analyze hotel booking data.

 ## Features